Inner Line Permit

 Inner Line Permit (ILP) is an official travel document issued by the state government concerned to allow inward travel of an Indian citizen into a protected area for a limited period.
 It is obligatory for Indian citizens from outside those states to obtain a permit to enter the protected state.
 The document is an effort by the government to regulate movement to certain areas located near the international border of India.
-An ILP is usually significantly easier to obtain than the analogous Protected Area Permit (PAP) which is the document required by non-citizens to enter the same areas.
+An ILP is usually significantly easier to obtain than the analogous Protected Area Permit (PAP) which is the document required by non-domicile to enter the same areas.

 Background

 The administrative device of Inner Line was introduced under the British Raj through the Bengal Eastern Frontier Regulation of 1873.
 It authorised the provincial government to define a so-called "Inner Line" beyond which "British subjects" (i.e., the people of the British Indian provinces) could not travel without a pass.
 The regulations also laid down rules regarding trade, possession of land and other matters.

 The rationale for the regulation arose from the expansion of the tea industry in the Himalayan foothills in the second half of the nineteenth century.
 Timber companies also looked to the forest areas for extracting resources.
 The British government felt that uncontrolled expansion of the commercial interests into the tribal territory would cause disturbances that might warrant expensive punitive expeditions.
 The government was intent on warding off such dangers.

 According to an administrator who was given the task of demarcating it, the Inner Line was supposed to "demarcate the Hills from the plains, the nomadic from the sedentary, the jungle from the arable – in short, the tribal areas from the Assam proper".
 The territory beyond the inner line came to be called "Backward Tracts", and later "Excluded Areas".
 After Indian independence, they were named "Scheduled Areas" and the inner line mechanism was retained as a means of protecting the hill tribes and safeguarding their culture, by barring land acquisition by non-indigenous people.

 The Inner Line regulations were applied to the frontier tracts that currently make up Arunachal Pradesh, Nagaland (then Naga Hills district) and Mizoram (then Lushai Hills district).
 Parts of it also applied to the Garo Hills district, repealed in 1897, and to the Chittagong Hills region, repealed in 1903.
 They were never applied to the princely states such as Manipur and Tripura or protectorates such as Sikkim.